Hiring Employees in China: What US Employers Need to Know

 Factors to Consider When Hiring From China

 The biggest reason US small businesses hire Chinese workers is the reduced overhead.
 Some major cities in China rival major US cities in cost of living but, overall, China’s cost of living is about 60% less.
-While you may save money by paying a lower salary, there is a downside to hiring an international employee in China, as we’ve already discussed—government regulations.
+While you may save money by paying a lower salary, the downside of hiring an international employee from the country are China’s government regulations.

 - Customer service and support